-The focus of Sections 2 and 3 will be to present a brief review for prototyping discrete event and hybrid systems, discuss some techniques used in the DEDS field, and present a simple software prototyping tool for representing hybrid DES.
+Here, we present a brief review for prototyping discrete-event and hybrid systems, discuss some techniques used in the DEDS field, and present a simple software prototyping tool for representing hybrid DES.

-2.1 Hybrid and Discrete Event Systems
+Hybrid and Discrete-Event Systems

-Discrete event dynamic systems (DEDS) are dynamic systems in which state transitions are triggered by the occurrence of discrete events in the system.
-DEDS are suitable for representing hybrid systems which contain one or more of the following characteristics:
+DEDS are dynamic systems in which state transitions are triggered by the occurrence of discrete-events in the system.
+DEDS are suitable for representing hybrid systems, which contain one or more of the following characteristics: